SimosM/datasciencecoursera/README.md

 # datasciencecoursera
-My first repo in GitHub
+My first repo in GitHub.
+I am enjoying it a lot